otobongfp/otobongfp/README.md

 ### ABOUT ME 🙂
-A Product Manager & Blockchain developer with experience working with backend and blockchain smart contracts.
+A Product Manager & Blockchain developer with experience working with backend and solidity smart contracts.
 My focus in the last few years has been to about managing product teams to build scalable solutions both for web2 and web3.
 I also have a range of experience in managing projects/products, leading teams and writing technical contents

 ### Tech Stack

 - ✅ Nodejs
 - ✅ Solidity
-- ✅ Haskell

 ### Badges & Certifications